Orders Ship Next Business Day (M-F)

 • Meals

-What to expect:
+What to Expect:

-• Learning how to do the glue-up process of handle materials, handle shaping, finish grinds, applying the maker's mark.
+• Learning how to do the glue-up process of handle materials, handle shaping, finish grinds, and applying the maker's mark.

 • Dirty hands, clean fun.
 Prepare to get a little dirty!
-You'll create alot of dust, which is fun.
+You'll create a lot of dust, which is fun.
 The shop is equipped nicely with a dust collection system and air filtration, and you'll wear a full mask.
-So, you'll be good to go!
+So, you'll be good to go.

-• Prepare to start early, class begins at 8AM.
+• Prepare to start early, class begins at 8 AM.
 If you are a breakfast person, eat beforehand.
 Expect Atlanta traffic when driving in the area.
-Norcross is on the south end of Georgia's largest county of almost 1 million people, and it sits between them and Atlanta.
+Norcross is on the south end of Georgia's largest county, with almost 1 million people, and it sits between them and Atlanta.

 • Andy will usually break for lunch around 12-ish, depending on where you are in the process.
 There are several great restaurants nearby.
-You can expect a good place to eat, and a good laugh with Andy while there.
+You can expect a good place to eat and a good laugh with Andy while there.
 After you've completed the process, you'll have time to work on any skill area that you found yourself weakest in, or that you need more help with.

-What to wear, and safety gear:
+What to Wear and Safety Gear:

 • Wear shoes that will protect your feet and that you can stand on a hard floor comfortably for much of the day.
 While the shop is as clean and safe as a shop can be, you are working with shop equipment, hot steel, sparks, etc. Protect your feet.
 Pants are encouraged as well.

 • You'll wear a full respirator when in the "dirty area" of the shop where grinders are.
-Also expect to wear eye protection if the respirator you use does not have it built in.
+Also, expect to wear eye protection if the respirator you use does not have it built in.

 Save Time & Money